-The activities and compliance related to share transfer is managed by M/s Link Intime India Private Limited, Registrar & Transfer Agent (RTA) of the Company.
+The activities and compliance related to share transfer is managed by M/s MaheshwariDatamaticsPrivate Limited, Registrar & Transfer Agent (RTA) of the Company w.e.f.
+30th July, 2024.
+Prior to this, all activities related to share was managed by M/s.
+Link Intime India Private Limited.